smy1/swlab/python/README.md

 ---

 __(4B) Juxtapose three videos__ (i.e., place three videos side-by-side)
 The following code calls for the __join3side function__ to juxtapose two videos.
 See Example 4A above to join two videos.
+See [below](#before-syncing-videos) for an important note.

 ---